shanjng/hyh-dots/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0.

 ## Merging branches and pushing to GitHub

 On your working branch:
 1. git add .
 2. git commit -m [comment]
 3. git push origin [branch-name]

-Switch to master branch with git checkout master
+Switch to master branch with git checkout master:
 1. git pull [remote] [branch-name]
 2. resolve all the conflicts
 3. git add .